cdktf/cdktf-provider-cloudflare/docs/accessApplication.java.md

 How long a refresh token will be valid for after creation.

-Valid units are m,h,d.
+Valid units are `m`, `h` and `d`.
 Must be longer than 1m.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.35.0/docs/resources/access_application#lifetime AccessApplication#lifetime}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.36.0/docs/resources/access_application#lifetime AccessApplication#lifetime}

 ---